 If that sounds confusing, picture it like a criss-cross situation.
 The negative terminal on one battery is connected to the negative terminal on the other.
 The positive is connected to the positive.
 This allows the batteries to double up on amps, but not the voltage, according to Battery Stuff.

 The benefit of a parallel battery setup is that the energy current will remain consistent.
 It will not surge and mess with the other components on your truck.

 One drawback to this is that you need a heavy-duty cable to avoid burnout.
 These can be more expensive to replace should you need a replacement.

 Series batteries are almost an antiquated setup at this point.
-When batteries are connected in a series setup, both the voltage of both is added up.
-The drawback is that the amps remain the same.
+When batteries are connected in a series setup, the voltage of both is added up.
+The amps remain the same, but the voltage increases.
 This is no longer in practice as much because parallel batteries offer a more reliable setup.